manos-fr/manos-fr/README.md

 - 👨‍💻 All of my projects are available at [my repo]

-- 💬 Ask me about **Python, Flask, React, MaterialUI, Postgres, Abap, Docker, Git, Heroku**
+- 💬 Ask me about **Angular, Python, Flask, React, MaterialUI, Bootstrap, Postgres, Docker, Git, Heroku**

 - 📫 How to reach me **manoskakarakis@gmail.com**